Topics on this page

 curl -O http://files.trendmicro.com/products/eicar-file/eicar.com

-- Check the Intrusion Prevention events for the computer.
-Still in the computer's dialog, click Intrusion Prevention > Intrusion Prevention Events.
-Click Get Events to see events that have occurred since the last heartbeat.
-An event appears with a Reason of 1005924 - Restrict Download of EICAR Test File Over HTTP.
+- Look for an event with 1005924 - Restrict Download of EICAR Test File Over HTTP as the Reason.
 The presence of this event indicates that Intrusion Prevention is working.

 Apply recommended rules

-To maximize performance, only assign the Intrusion Prevention rules that are required by your policies and computers.
-You can use a recommendation scan to obtain a list of rules that are appropriate.
+To maximize performance, only assign the Intrusion Prevention rules that your policies and computers require.
+Use a recommendation scan to obtain a list of rules that are appropriate.
+Although recommendation scans are performed for a specific computer, you can assign the recommendations to a policy that the computer uses.
+You can also configure Workload Security to automatically implement scan results.

+After you apply Intrusion Prevention rules, monitor system performance and Intrusion Prevention event logs.
 Monitor CPU, RAM, and network usage to verify that system performance is still acceptable.
 If not, you can modify some settings and deployment aspects to improve performance (see Performance tips for Intrusion Prevention).

 Check Intrusion Prevention events